vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 > _In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records._

 ## DNSSEC (Domain Name System Security Extensions)
 The domain name system (DNS) is the phone book of the Internet: it tells computers where to send and retrieve information.
 Unfortunately, it also accepts any address given to it, no questions asked.

 DNSSEC adds a security layer to this phonebook.
 It uses digital signatures to make sure the information in the phonebook can be trusted and hasn't been tampered with.
 It's like putting a lock on the phonebook to prevent DNS spoofing.

+> DNSSEC can be enabled with your DNS provider if they support it.

 ## DANE (DNS-based Authentication of Named Entities)
 DANE used the DNS infrastructure to store details about the security of a service, such as the public key (fingerprint) of a certificate.
 These details act as a special seal of approval, ensuring that when your computer talks to this service, it's real and it's safe.
 DANE uses the TLSA _(Transport Layer Security Authentication)_ record type, which allows users to verify the security details from a service _(such as a web or mail server)_ by querying the DNS for its information.